 Coronavirus (COVID-19) Information and Updates

 The novel coronavirus (COVID-19) is a global, national and local concern.
-We want to assure our community that The University of Kansas Health System is working closely with local, state and federal health officials to control spread and provide needed care while continuing to safely meet the primary, specialty and emergency healthcare needs of our patients and their families.
+We want to assure our community that The University of Kansas Health System is working closely with local, state and federal health officials to control spread and provide needed care while continuing to safely meet the primary, specialty, urgent and emergency healthcare needs of our patients and their families.

 Our top priority is keeping our patients, visitors and staff safe.

-Our team treats patients with several respiratory illnesses every day.
+Our team treats patients with respiratory illnesses every day.
 We have the training, tools and techniques in place to isolate and care for patients who are potentially at risk for COVID-19.